youlgrave-ypres/youlgrave-ypres.github.io/pages/06-Design-and-Implementation.md

 ---
 layout: page
 title: Design and Implementation
-permalink: /_Design-and-Implementation/
+permalink: /design
 ---
 The following pages describe the conception of and making the commemorative sculpture in Youlgrave

 <ul>
-{% include collection_list.html collection='_Design-and-Implementation' %}
+{% include collection_list.html collection='design' %}
 </ul>